Carmen Electra: Personal life

 In August 1998, Electra's mother died of brain cancer, and two weeks later, her older sister, Debbie, died of a heart attack.
+She credits her committed faith in God and daily prayer as getting her through that difficult time.
+She told WENN, "I still pray to God every night."

 At that time, Electra had been dating NBA sportsman Dennis Rodman.
 She and Rodman wed in November 1998 at Little Chapel of the Flowers in Las Vegas, Nevada.
 Nine days later, Rodman filed for annulment, claiming he was of "unsound mind" when the pair wed.
 Electra explained, "It's easy to get caught up in a moment.
 You think it's romantic, but then you realize, God, we did it in Vegas?
 It's like getting a cheeseburger at a fast-food restaurant."
 The couple reconciled and celebrated New Year's Eve together, but four months later they mutually agreed to end their marriage in April 1999 under "amicable circumstances".
 In November 1999, Electra and Rodman were arrested for misdemeanor battery after police were notified of a domestic dispute at a Miami Beach hotel.
 They were released on $2,500 bail each and ordered to stay away from each other.
 The charges were eventually dropped.